jim-collier/x9git/project/design.md

 - Pull requests are subcommands of one noun (`pr`, `pr create`, `pr <n>`, `pr ok <n>`) rather than separate top-level verbs.
 	- This puts everything about a PR in one place to look, and matches how `repo` and `br` group.
 	- `pr create` defaults its title to the last commit subject.
-The alternative, requiring a title, was rejected as inconsistent with `update`/`sync`, which generate a message when none is given.
+The alternative, requiring a title, was rejected as inconsistent with `pullcom`/`sync`, which generate a message when none is given.
 The preview shows the resolved title before the prompt, so a bad default is visible rather than surprising.

 - `br prune` deletes only what is provably already landed, and never takes a branch name.
-	- `br land` and `pr ok` delete the branch they merged, but nothing cleaned up after a PR merged from the web UI or another machine, after a superseded branch, or after one simply abandoned.
+	- `br merge` and `pr ok` delete the branch they merged, but nothing cleaned up after a PR merged from the web UI or another machine, after a superseded branch, or after one simply abandoned.
 Those accumulate, and a noisy `br list` works against the tool's own goal of keeping the repo easy to see at a glance.
 	- The test is `merge-base --is-ancestor` against the merge target.
 That is exact here only because gitsby always lands with a real merge commit: a squash- or rebase-landed branch never looks contained, so it is kept rather than guessed at.
 Other tools' prune commands are unreliable for exactly that reason; the opinions are what make this one safe.
 	- Unmerged branches are listed and left alone, and there is deliberately no `--force`.
 A bulk delete is the wrong place to offer an override, and the one branch the user cares about is the one an override would eat.
 	- The remote copy goes only when origin's own copy of the merge target contains it.
 A landing that hasn't been pushed yet leaves origin holding the only ref to that work.